superchangeai/daily-change/README.md

 ## Execution

-- CRON: This node script runs daily via **Github actions**, shortly after midnight.
+- CRON: This node script runs daily via **Github actions**, shortly after 7AM.
 See [Daily-changes.yml](https://github.com/superchangeai/daily-change/blob/main/.github/workflows/daily-changes.yml) for details.
 - LLMs: This service currently relies on `Llama-3.3-70b-instruct` for diff and for subsequent classification.
 - Supabase: Postgres database where sources, snapshots and changes are fetched / stored.
-- Literal: instrumentation service for our LLM calls.

 ## Setup